(Updated October 23, 6:40 a.m., ET)

 We will make every effort to offer candidates an alternate location or date to take the exam.

-Given the evolving pandemic and possible travel restrictions, you are strongly encouraged to select exam centres that are closest to you, in your province where possible, or that you feel confident you will be able to travel to.
+Given the evolving pandemic and the potential for changing travel restrictions, you are strongly encouraged to select an exam centre that is closest to you, in the same province where possible, or that you feel confident you will be able to travel to.

 No, a prescheduling request is not required if a candidate cannot travel due to the pandemic.
 Candidates may select “I do not agree to be assigned to any other available centre” if their centre choices cannot be accommodated.

-The changes implemented currently apply to the October 2020 and February 2021 sessions.
+The changes implemented currently apply to the February 2021 session.

 The MCC continually monitors its exam sessions and the current context in which they are delivered.
 It will reassess following these exam sessions.

 No. The February 2021 MCCQE Part II will meet the same Blueprint as previous MCCQE Part II sessions.
 The MCCQE Part II assesses the candidate’s core abilities to apply medical knowledge, demonstrate clinical skills, develop investigational and therapeutic clinical plans, as well as demonstrate professional behaviours and attitudes at a level expected of a physician in independent practice in Canada.

 It was our full intention to proceed with a safe and psychometrically defensible Medical Council of Canada Qualifying Exam Part II at as many sites as we were able to across the country.

 However, due to recommendations by Public Health and decisions by some of our exam sites, we are no longer able to administer the exam to a large enough reference group cohort.
 We were left with no choice but to cancel for all sites for this exam session.